Design Mistakes – Furniture Against a Wall

 Here’s another example…

 Here’s Jan’s condo when she moved in and put her old furniture in while she waited to find some new items.
-She has the sectional pushed up against the wall and open to the kitchen.
+She had the sectional pushed up against the wall and open to the kitchen.
 Here’s what we did instead…

 Use a Console Table